by Mark Lehman

 The post-war trail of Miriam and Davida is faint; only a couple of letters connect the dots of their journey.
 Evidently, at some point their efforts to legally obtain permanent asylum in the Middle East did not materialize, and they began their migration using fake passports provided to them by a Zionist* organization operating in Switzerland.

-In a letter written to Aunt Gertrude in 1947, Miriam notified her in-laws she and Davida had been interned in Cyprus by British forces.
+In a letter written to Aunt Gertrude in 1947, Miriam notified her in-laws she and Davida had been interred in Cyprus by British forces.
 There was great irony in the fact that Miriam and Davida spent four years avoiding Nazi Concentration camps during the war yet ended up in one controlled by Great Britain as part of British efforts to manage immigration of post-war Europeans to Palestine.

 There is no known contact from Miriam after this letter was written.
 In November 1948 a letter was written to Aunt Gertrude by a British nurse, Tilly Brannon (or Branigan), who had befriended Miriam during her Cyprus incarceration.
 The brief letter informed Gertrude of her daughter-in-law’s death as the result of a chronic respiratory condition exacerbated by the harsh conditions in the camp.
 The letter said Davida thrived in a special camp set up for children, mostly orphans, where she attended school for the first time in her life.
 Tilly described how Miriam met with Davida often and worked valiantly to instill in her the importance of carrying on the family legacy in their Jewish homeland of Israel.